The Clover Hill Mixed-Age Kindergarten for Children Ages 3-6

 For More Information

-Visit the About Waldorf Education page to learn more about Waldorf Early Childhood Kindergarten programs.
+Visit the About Our Philosophy page to learn more about our Early Childhood Kindergarten programs inspired by Waldorf education.